cividi/geohackmin/README.md

-# events
+# #geohackmin

-Documentation and resources for cividi workshops
+Documentation and resources for the cividi-organized Geo.Hackmin event.

+For more information, see https://cividi.ch/geohackmin-en/